celestiaorg/docs/docs/nodes/consensus-full-node.md

 You must now set a few configs in your `config.toml`.
 Learn more about the config.toml file [here](../nodes/config-toml.md)

-Run the following command to set timeout to 25 seconds:
+Run the following command to set the commit timeout to 25 seconds (necessary to have a block interval time for roughly 30 seconds):

 ```sh
 sed -i.bak -e "s/^timeout-commit *=.*/timeout-commit = \"25s\"/" $HOME/.celestia-app/config/config.toml